 Like FedEx, there are shipment regulations and requests to be aware of.
 You must be a licensed commercial entity to ship beer with UPS, so you can’t send packages to friends and family.

-Learn how to ship beer UPS with the steps below:
+Learn how to ship beer UPS with the three steps below:

 - Become an approved UPS beer shipper.
 In order to send beer via UPS, you must complete the UPS Agreement for Approved Spirits Shippers.
 This is a straightforward process where UPS asks for your business documentation, the nature of your operations, and how often you plan to ship with them.
 Once approved, your packages are automatically recognized in the system and shipped out.

 - Review UPS’ beer packaging requirements.
 UPS accepts folded corrugated cardboard, molded fiber tray inserts, or expanded polystyrene foam (EPS).
-These lightweight materials are proven to stabilize temperatures and protect package contents without being expensive.
+These lightweight packing materials are proven to stabilize temperatures and protect package contents without running your costs higher.

 - Notify your customers of their adult signature requirement.
 The recipient listed on your package must be 21 years of age or older by the shipping date.
 If your recipient isn’t able to have an adult sign for the package, you won’t be able to ship the beer.